-Sacramento Personal Injury Law attorney
+Sacramento Personal Injury Law Attorney You Can Rely On

 Here is a very brief overview of Personal Injury laws in California.
-It is, by no means exhaustive, as this is a very complex area of law.
-The California Civil Code section 1714 sets out the statutory basis for negligence-based injury actions inthe state of California.
-In part it says:
+It is, by no means, exhaustive, as this is a very complex area of law.
+The California Civil Code section 1714 sets out the statutory basis for negligence-based injury actions in the state of California.
+In part, it says:

 “Everyone is responsible, not only for the result of his or her willful acts, but also for an injury occasioned to another by his or her want of ordinary care or skill in the management of his or her property or person.”